JTao02/ASL_Alphabet_Interpretation/README.md

 - **OpenCV:** A Python module to capture real-time webcam data for ASL analysis.
 - **Mediapipe (Hand Module):** A machine learning solution to infer twenty-one 3D landmarks of a hand from a single frame, developed by Google.
-- **Flask:** A lightweight Python framework to provide a frontend for the application.
-- **Heroku:** A cloud application platform to deploy the application.

 <br>